ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations: Introduction

 \section{Introduction}

-Direct human interaction with AI models has become widespread following the public release of text-to-text models like GPT-4 \cite{openai2023gpt4} and PaLM 2 \cite{anil2023palm} and text-to-image models like Stable Diffusion \cite{Rombach_2022_CVPR}.
-These models have seen rapid interest and adoption in diverse industries including engineering, creative writing, art, education, medicine, and law \cite{dakhel2023github,nguyen2022empirical,ippolito2022creative,cetinic2022understanding,qadir2023engineering,cascella2023evaluating,reuters_article_2023}.
-A large reason for why this rapid adoption has been possible is that people, with no understanding of how the model works or its limitations, are able to interact with and steer the model to complete a wide variety of tasks.
+Direct human interaction with AI models has become widespread following a number of technical innovations improving the quality of text-to-text \cite{brown2020language,ouyang2022training,anil2023palm} and text-to-image models \cite{Rombach_2022_CVPR,ramesh2022hierarchical}, enabling the public release of high-quality AI-based services like ChatGPT \cite{chatGPT}, Bard \cite{Bard}, and Midjourney \cite{Midjourney}.
+These models have seen rapid interest and adoption largely due to the ability of the general public to interact with and steer the AI in diverse contexts including engineering, creative writing, art, education, medicine, and law \cite{dakhel2023github,nguyen2022empirical,ippolito2022creative,cetinic2022understanding,qadir2023engineering,cascella2023evaluating,reuters_article_2023}.

-One of the key challenges for developing these models is aligning their output to human-written input text.
-This is made especially challenging by the broad domain of use cases as well as the diverse prompting styles of different users.
-Many approaches can be categorized into the broad label of ``prompt engineering'' where specific strategies for prompting are used to steer a model \cite{oppenlaender2022prompt,liu2022design,zhou2022large,wei2022chain,white2023prompt}.
-Great success has also been found by fine-tuning models with relatively small datasets to better align a model to follow human instructions \cite{ouyang2022training}, to condition the model to respond in a specific style \cite{hu2021lora}, or behave differently to specified prompts \cite{zhou2022learning,gal2022image}.
+A key challenge in developing these models is aligning their output to human inputs.
+This is made challenging by the broad domain of use cases as well as the diverse prompting styles of different users.
+Many approaches can be categorized as ``prompt engineering,'' where specific strategies for prompting are used to steer a model \cite{oppenlaender2022prompt,liu2022design,zhou2022large,wei2022chain,white2023prompt}.
+Great success has also been found by fine-tuning models using relatively small datasets to follow human instructions \cite{ouyang2022training}, respond in a specific style \cite{hu2021lora}, or behave differently to specified prompts \cite{zhou2022learning,gal2022image}.

-In this work, we take special interest in the fact that human interaction with these models often is an iterative process and develop a dataset to help investigate how people interact with these models with a goal of improving human-AI interaction.
-To study this interaction, we created an interactive game where players try to find an optimal prompt for a given task (see Figure~\ref{fig:game_interface}).
+In this work, we take interest in the fact that human interaction with these models is often an iterative process.
+We develop a dataset to study this interaction.
+The dataset is collected through an interactive game we created where players try to find an optimal prompt for a given task (see Figure~\ref{fig:game_interface}).
 In particular, we focus on text-to-image models and ask the player to generate a similar image (\textit{AI Image}) to a given \textit{target image}.
 The player is allowed to iterate on their prompt, using the previously generated image(s) as feedback to help them adjust their prompt.
 A score is also provided as feedback to help the user calibrate how ``close'' they are to a similar image.